hmrc/accessibility/docs/accessibility-quick-wins.md

 ### Error summary and links

 Error summaries should receive focus when the page loads, to bring the error to the attention of people using assistive technology and also help people who are only using a keyboard.
 Additionally, when clicking a link in the error summary the focus should be placed in either the input (in the case of text inputs) or on the first input in a group (for radios, checkboxes and date inputs).

+Make sure you have added the js initialisation to give error summaries focus on page load:

+     window.GOVUKFrontend.initAll();

 Success criteria for [WCAG 2.1 (A) 2.4.1: Bypass Blocks](https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html).